DPotoyan/Chem324/ch01/note04.md

 ### Force balance

-After introducing ad-hoc quantization rule, Bohr's model then resorts to lclassical mechanics to obtain energy function.

-Bohr posited that for stationary states of the electron the electrostatic force between the proton and electron,
+- After introducing ad-hoc quantization rule, Bohr's model then resorts to classical mechanics to obtain energy function.
+Bohr posited that for stationary states of the electron the electrostatic force between the proton and electron must match centrifugal force

+**Electrostatic force**
 $$\begin{equation}
-f = \frac{e^2}{4\pi\varepsilon_0r^2}
+f_{el} = \frac{e^2}{4\pi\varepsilon_0r^2}
 \end{equation}$$

-where $4\pi\varepsilon_0$ is present to achieve SI units, must be equal to the centrifugal force,
+- where $4\pi\varepsilon_0$ is present to achieve SI units.

+**Fentrifugal force**

 $$\begin{equation}
-f = \frac{m_ev^2}{r}
+f_{cf} = \frac{m_ev^2}{r}
 \end{equation}$$

-where $m_e$ is the mass and $v$ is the velocity of the electron.
+- where $m_e$ is the mass and $v$ is the velocity of the electron.
 Equating these two forces yields

 $$\begin{equation}
 \frac{e^2}{4\pi\varepsilon_0r^2} = \frac{m_ev^2}{r}.
 \end{equation}$$

-The combination of the force balance equation and the quantized angular momentum equation quantizes the values of $r$, the radius of the electron's circular orbit, that can be taken.
+- The combination of the force balance equation and the quantized angular momentum equation quantizes the values of $r$, the radius of the electron's circular orbit, that can be taken.
 To demonstrate this we solve the quantized angular momentum equation for $v$ and plug the result into the force balance equation and solve for $r$:

 $$\begin{align}
 \frac{e^2}{4\pi\varepsilon_0r^2} &= \frac{m_e\left( \frac{n\hbar}{m_er}\right)^2}{r} \\